How Hospitals Can Prevent Doctor Burnouts

 The role of electronic medical records at the present is that they act as a replacement for the current manual filing and recording system utilized by hospitals and medical institutions.
 They enable doctors and medical practitioners alike to immediately pull up a patient’s medical history and treatment procedures in a way that results in a more rapid and efficient method of medical treatment.
 As such, electronic medicals records can be considered an effective means of efficiently and effectively sharing patient data with doctors and medical practitioners.

-The problem with having to deal with physical medical records is that it can take up a considerable amount of time just looking for them.
-While this can be considered as a relatively minor inconvenience, it should be noted that this adds into the time it takes for doctors to properly screen and diagnose their patients and, as such, having electronic medical records can help considerably in eliminating this sort of problem thereby making the jobs of doctors a lot easier.
+The problem with having to deal with physical medical records is that it can take up a considerable amount of tim1e just looking for them.
+While this can be considered as a relatively minor inconvenience, it should be noted that this adds into the time it takes for doctors to properly screen and diagnoses their patients and, as such, having electronic medical records can help considerably in eliminating this sort of problem thereby making the jobs of doctors a lot easier.

 Create Better Clinical Support Systems

 The inherent problem with clinical support systems at the present is that even though they improve the performance of nurses and doctors, there is still a distinct difficulty in workflow integration.
-For example, studies examining the use of clinical support systems have shown that on average there was a tendency in various cases to focus on the functional decision making core of clinical support systems which inadvertently caused a deficiency in planning how a doctor or nurse would actually use the system.
+For example, studies examining the use of clinical support systems have shown that on average there was a tendency in various cases to focus on the functional decision making the core of clinical support systems which inadvertently caused a deficiency in planning how a doctor or nurse would actually use the system.
 Not only that, clinical support systems are often standalone systems which require employees to stop what they are doing on one system in order to shift to the clinical support system which in effect breaks the workflow and from the doctor’s or nurse’s perspective actually causes more time needed for the research and input to be done.

 Given that the current variances in the way in which healthcare is applied in different states as well as the fact that some hospitals at the present simply do not have the funding necessary to implement the changes advocated for in this article, it is understandable that such improvements won’t be seen in some time.
 However, if hospitals truly want to prevent their doctors from burning out, they should at least consider some of the proposed changes.